Sunflowers

 Know Before You Go

-• Please stay on the paths in the field and keep children and pets from straying into the sunflowers.
+• Please stay on the paths in the field so as not to trample the flowers.

 • Off-leash pets